mre/mre.github.io.v2/blog/2017-image-previews.md

 WebP is the smallest, but it's [not supported by all browsers](http://caniuse.com/#feat=webp).
 Gif was second, but when resizing the image and applying the blur filter, I was not happy with the result.
 In the end I, settled for PNG, which provided a nice tradeoff between size and quality.
-I optimized the images even further using [oxipng](https://github.com/shssoichiro/oxipng), which support zopfli compression.
+I optimized the images even further using [oxipng](https://github.com/shssoichiro/oxipng), which supports zopfli compression.
 With that, I end up with thumbnails of around 300-400 bytes in size.

 I integrated the thumbnail creation process into my build toolchain for the blog.